MI-AFP/tutorials/tutorials/06_io-test-doc.md

          print args
 ```

-For more complex example, visit their documentation - for example, hlint or diffy use this one.
+For a more complex example, visit their documentation -- for example, `hlint` or `diffy` use this one.

 ## Testing

-Testing is very important for keeping the code on the straight-and-narrow path.
-The main testing mechanisms in Haskell are traditional unit testing and its more powerful descendant: type-based “property” testing.
+Haskellers sometimes say that "When the programme compiles, it is correct!"
+There is a lot of truth to it, as you may have already experienced: the strong static type system does not allow you to make many errors, especially the most common (and insidious) "stupid" ones.
+At the same time, this saying is obviously exaggerated and there is still quite some space for a programme to be buggy.
+This is why traditional unit testing has its place in Haskell.
+Moreover, Haskell also offers an even more powerful types of testing such as property testing and mutation testing.

 ### HUnit

-[HUnit](https://hackage.haskell.org/package/HUnit) is a unit testing framework for Haskell, inspired by the JUnit tool for Java.
-For people familiar with unit testing this framework is very simple to use.
-First, you define several test cases which you put in test list (instead of test class as in Java).
-A single test case is composed optionally of some data preparation and asserts.
-The result of running tests constists of four numbers - cases, tried, errors and failures.
+[HUnit](https://hackage.haskell.org/package/HUnit) is a unit testing framework for Haskell, inspired by the JUnit tool for Java and similar ones.
+For developers familiar with unit testing, this framework is very simple to use.
+First, you define several test cases that you put in a test list (instead of test class as in Java).
+A single test case is composed optionally of some data preparation and assertions.
+The result of running tests consists of four numbers: cases, tried, errors and failures.

 ```haskell
 import Test.HUnit